isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_july_dev.rst

 So, in summary, when using the ISB-CGC tables, you probably won't run into too many RECORD data types, but if you do, you'll be prepared.
 Thanks for reading!

+As an exercise for the reader, you might want to try and join the information explored above with the information in the one of the GENCODE tables -- try using the methylation probe coordinates and the GENCODE gene coordinates to see if the information in the UCSC record in the methylation table is completely accurate, or check to see if there are important differences between hg19/GRCh37 and hg38/Grch38.
+If you come up with some useful queries, feel free to email us and we'll feature you on this page!

 May, 2017